11 Key Tips for Getting Over Infidelity in a Relationship

 You can ask your partner to leave home temporarily, or you may decide to move to another place to seek solace.

 You may wish to talk to your trusted circle of family and friends.
-You may also want to reach out to a therapist.
+You may also want to try marriage counseling.
 Or you may want to hold this information close to the chest, mulling privately about what it means and what you wish to do.
 Sharing such life-impacting news is up to you.

 The critical thing to remember while getting over infidelity is not to make any decisions rashly.